Compiling Code LLMs into Lightweight Executables: Introduction

-Currently, only a limited number of studies have investigated reducing the memory and computational costs of Code LLMs~\cite{avatar,compressor,10.1145/3611643.3616302,afrin2025quantizationdealbreakerempiricalinsights}.
-However, these efforts primarily adopt high-level strategies, such as reducing the number or bitwidth of model parameters, without addressing the underlying implementation of model inference from a program optimization perspective.
+To date, only a limited number of studies have investigated how to reduce the memory and computational costs of Code LLMs~\cite{avatar,compressor,10.1145/3611643.3616302,afrin2025quantizationdealbreakerempiricalinsights}.
+These efforts primarily adopt high-level strategies, such as reducing the number or bit width of model parameters, without addressing the underlying implementation of model inference from a program optimization perspective.
 Without low-level optimization, such approaches cannot fully support high-performance execution of Code LLMs on personal devices.
-For example, although an increasing number of inference pipelines are implemented in C/C++, such as llama2.c~\cite{llama2-c}, developed by one of OpenAI's founders to run the LLaMA-series models efficiently, their performance often remains suboptimal because of the lack of systematic low-level optimizations and the frequent reliance on manual tuning for specific hardware.
-In addition, some implementations depend on specialized high-performance computing hardware, such as GPUs or CPUs with large memory bandwidth, which are not available on most personal devices like business laptops.
+For example, although an increasing number of inference pipelines are implemented in C or C++, such as llama2.c~\cite{llama2-c}, which was developed by one of OpenAI's founders to run the LLaMA-series models efficiently, their performance often remains suboptimal, because of the lack of systematic low-level optimizations and the frequent reliance on manual tuning for specific hardware.
+In addition, some implementations depend on specialized high-performance computing hardware, such as GPUs or CPUs with high memory bandwidth, which are not available on most personal devices such as business laptops.
 As a result, their inference programs still require substantial improvement to achieve efficient execution under constrained hardware resources.